Your browser is not supported or outdated so some features of the site might not be available.

 Outdoors

 The Apple HomePod (2nd generation) is a stylish home speaker with built-in Siri for hands-free control.
-It has a similar design to the original Apple HomePod (1st generation), with lots of sound features to enhance your listening experience.
-For example, it automatically analyzes the unique acoustics of your room and adjusts the speaker's output accordingly.
-Its bass-EQ microphone is designed to maintain a steady response in the lower frequencies, even when you listen at low volumes.
-That said, it still doesn't offer sound customization tools like other smart speakers on the market.
+It has a similar design to the original Apple HomePod (1st generation) with support for immersive Spatial Audio tracks found on certain streaming platforms.
+However, it adds some new features for an improved sound.
+For example, its bass-EQ microphone is designed to maintain a steady response in the lower frequencies, even when you listen at low volumes.
+This speaker is ideal for those who already own products in the manufacturer's ecosystem, but it doesn't offer sound customization tools like other smart speakers on the market.

 Our Verdict